return42/sphkerneldoc/linux_src_doc/virt/kvm/arm/arch_timer_c.rst

 -----------

-Check if the virtual timer has expired while we were running in the host, and inject an interrupt if that was the case.
+Check if the virtual timer has expired while we were running in the host, and inject an interrupt if that was the case, making sure the timer is masked or disabled on the host so that we keep executing.
+Also schedule a software timer for the physical timer if it is enabled.

 .. _`kvm_timer_sync_hwstate`: